The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Context and data

 \subsection{UERJ and higher education in Brazil}

 Our setting is an elite public university in Brazil called Rio de Janeiro State University, or UERJ (\emph{Universidade do Estado do Rio de Janeiro}).
 It is one of the oldest and most prestigious universities in Brazil; UERJ ranked 11\textsuperscript{th} nationally in a 2012 ranking by the newspaper \emph{Folha}.
-UERJ is part of Brazil's system of \emph{state universities}, which are funded and managed by the governments of each state.
-Brazil also has \emph{federal universities} that are controlled by the federal government.
-State and federal universities are highly-regarded and tuition-free, and thus admissions are highly competitive.
-At UERJ, the number of applicants is often 10--20 times greater than the number of slots.
-Yet these schools are a small share of the Brazilian higher education system; there are more than 2,000 colleges in the country, and roughly two-thirds of students attend a private institution.
+UERJ is part of Brazil's system of \emph{state universities}, which are funded by the governments of each state.
+Brazil also has a system of \emph{federal universities}.
+State and federal universities are highly-regarded and tuition-free, and admissions are highly competitive.
+The number of UERJ applicants is often 10--20 times greater than the number of slots.
+Most Brazilian students attend one of the nation's 2,000+ private colleges, which tend to be moderately selective or open enrollment.

-UERJ typically offers 40--50 undergraduate majors each year in a variety of fields.
+UERJ offers 40--50 undergraduate majors each year in a variety of fields.
 Students apply to specific programs.
 Admission is determined by a two-round entrance exam that the university administers near the end of each year.
 The first round consists of a qualifying exam that is common to all applicants.
-Students who pass the qualifying exam take field exams in several subjects that depend on the major they are applying to.
-Admissions are based on a weighted average of an applicant's field exam scores.
-The highest-scoring applicants are admitted up to a cutoff that is determined by the program's capacity.
+Students who pass the qualifying exam take field exams in several subjects that depend on their desired major.
+Admissions are based on a weighted average of field exam scores.
+The top-scoring applicants are admitted up to a cutoff determined by the program's capacity.